-Defense appropriations bill, recommended full funding for the FY2011 request; however, it directed that DOD could not obligate more than \$189 million until it provided Congress with details how it planned to restructure the program in light of the disappointing flight test results for the HTV-2 vehicle.98 Congress, however, never completed work on the FY2011 budget request, passing, instead, a continuing resolution through March 4, 2011.
+Both the House and the Senate approved this request in their versions of the FY2011 Defense authorization bill.
+The Senate Defense Appropriations Subcommittee, in its report on the FY2011 Defense appropriations bill, recommended full funding for the FY2011 request; however, it directed that DOD could not obligate more than \$189 million until it provided Congress with details how it planned to restructure the program in light of the disappointing flight test results for the HTV-2 vehicle.
+Ongress, however, never completed work on the FY2011 budget request, passing, instead, a continuing resolution through March 4, 2011.
 This bill held funding for most government programs at the FY2010 level.